codergirl-al/born2beroot/NOTES.md

 ### What is AppArmor?

+AppArmor is an effective and easy-to-use Linux application security system.
+AppArmor proactively protects the operating system and appliactions from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited - AppArmor documentaton.

 <details>
-<summary>AppArmor is an effective and easy-to-use Linux application security system.
-AppArmor proactively protects the operating system and appliactions from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited - AppArmor documentaton.</summary>
+<summary> More info </summary>

 It supplements the traditional Unix DAC (Discretonary access control) model by providing mandatory access control (MAC).
 The mainline Linux Kernel has included it since v.2.6.36.